OpenSlides/openslides-backend/docs/actions/motion.create_forwarded.md

 The original motion must be updated as well (this is done by the automatic relation handling):
 * The unique `id` of the newly created motion has to be linked to the _origin motion_s `derived_motion_ids` field.
   * Deleting the newly created motion has to ensure that the corresponding entry was removed from the _origin motion_s `derived_motion_ids` field

+The optional flags `use_original_submitter` and `use_original_number` will cause the original submitters and original numbers to be used in the new motion respectively.
+In case of the submitters, the action will use the origin meetings meeting_user for the `meeting_user_id` field of the new submitter instance in the target meeting.

 ### Forwarding tree fields